fbpx

 Arrears Self-build Mortgage

 With an arrears self-build mortgage, the funds are released when each stage of the process is completed and a valuer has assessed the construction.
-This type of mortgage is suited to those who have a lump sum of their own money to invest into the build.
+This type of mortgage is suited to those who have a lump sum of their own money to invest in the building.

 To be eligible for this type of self-build mortgage, loan providers will usually expect you to be able to pay for the first 20% of the project yourself.